Photo: Henri Robideau, 2019

 The Blue Cabin Floating Artist Residency brings forward a desire and need for alternate modes of living and working, and expands our understanding of what constitutes public space.

-Despite Vancouver’s international reputation for producing exceptional artists, inflated real estate prices make it challenging at best for arts organizations to offer visiting artists spaces for research, experimentation, innovation, and exchange.
-Artist residencies exist worldwide and the experiences of those who have been lucky enough to take part are often described as life changing and transformational.
-Recognizing the need for such a generative space, the Blue Cabin Floating Artist Residency presents an opportunity that is unique to this region while global in its reach.
+Despite Vancouver’s international reputation for producing exceptional artists, inflated real estate prices make it challenging for arts organizations to offer visiting artists spaces for research, experimentation, innovation, and exchange.
+Artist residencies exist worldwide, and the experiences of those who have been lucky enough to take part are often described as life-changing and transformational.
+Recognizing this need for such a generative space, the Blue Cabin Floating Artist Residency presents an opportunity that is unique to this region while global in its reach.

-The volunteer team that continues to work to find a new home for the Blue Cabin consists of Glenn Alteen, Program Director of grunt gallery, Barbara Cole, Director of Other Sights for Artists’ Projects, and Esther Rausenberg, Co-artistic Director of Creative Cultural Collaborations, in consultation with Carole Itter and Project Manager Michael Jackson from PM Volunteers.
-In addition to the team, consultants Hal Kalman, Heritage Planner and Andrew Todd, Heritage Conservator, have offered to assist us through a Heritage Conservation Plan and Heritage Remediation Plan.
-We also appreciate the support of the Citizens Committee of Port Metro, Polygon Homes, Canexus, and Supreme Structural Transport.
+The volunteer team that continues to work to develop the Blue Cabin Floating Artist Residency consists of Glenn Alteen, Program Director of grunt gallery, Barbara Cole, Director of Other Sights for Artists’ Projects, and Esther Rausenberg, Co-artistic Director of Creative Cultural Collaborations.